MicrosoftDocs/architecture-center/docs/example-scenario/iot-aad/iot-aad.md

 For multi-tenant apps, sign-in requests for AAD accounts should be sent to a [common endpoint](https://docs.microsoft.com/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#update-your-code-to-send-requests-to-common) for all Azure AD tenants: `https://login.microsoftonline.com/common`.
 When the Microsoft identity platform receives a request on the common endpoint, it signs the user in and in that process discovers which tenant the user belongs to.

-Guest users' sign-in attempts are directed to a tenant-specific endpoint (i.e. the developer's tenant) https://login.microsoftonline.com/{TenantId_or_Name}.
-We provide an example of this in the Woodgrove scenario below.
+Guest users' sign-in attempts are directed to a tenant-specific endpoint (i.e. the developer's tenant) `https://login.microsoftonline.com/{TenantId_or_Name}`.
+We provide an example of this in the Woodgrove Bank scenario below.

 #### Azure AD App Roles